 In the same way, a toddler who hits will loose his play pal.
 Even if that is you.
 Tell him that since he choose to hit, you will not play with him today.

 12. Read stories together: Stories certainly have their way to children’s tender hearts.
 There are lots of titles available that are based around challenging behavior.
 Read these short fables with your child to influence them to behave better.

 I particularly like the Pepper and Bruno series.
 They use simple, easy to understand language and manage to impart important behavior lessons like sharing, respecting elders, taking turns, brushing teeth etc.

-13. Connect with Fellow Moms: Being a mother is not easy.
-It is supremely happy and, at the same time, frustrating job.
+13. Connect with Fellow Moms: Being a mother is not easy. #BeingMom is supreme happiness and, at the same time, frustrating job.
 To give your best every day to your child, it is essential for you to fill your cup first.
 Connecting with fellow moms can be extremely comforting.
 Knowing that there are others going through the same challenges, help ease the burden.
 It is also good for your children.
 You can plan play dates, park trips and picnics that also give your child an early start in socializing and making friends.

 Using these tips will help you get better out of terrible twos.
 Some of these tips will work for you while others may not.
 But do keep trying.
 A tactic that might not have worked in the past, may work in the future.
 See what works for you and your child.

 Just give yourself and your child time to improve and adapt to this new chapter of your life.
 And remember, this phase too shall pass.